jenkstom/iSeriesPDF/README.txt

 iSeries -> PCL -> LPD protocol -> RQS -> GhostPCL -> PDF -> Email

+Note: Thiz service accepts any print file by LPD and passes it through a program.
+It could be expanded to cover a wide range of use cases, including scenarios that don't involve iSeries.

 First you will need to create a remote output queue:

 http://www-01.ibm.com/support/docview.wss?uid=nas8N1010090